jimxx1995/PresidentsTwitterPoliticalIssues/README.md

 # Introduction
 The purpose of the project is analyzing the Twitter behaviors of Donald Trump and Barack Obama and comparing their Twitter behaviors to what they do in the government.
-We will explore their tweets by a Natural Language Processing approch, and find out their characteristics.
-We will compare their tweets to find the changes of political concerns.
+Exploring their tweets by a Natural Language Processing approch, and find out their characteristics.
+Eomparing their tweets to find the changes of political concerns.

 # Data Source
 I used the 2014-2017 twitter data that provided by [Political Twitter Archive](http://www.trumptwitterarchive.com/)